Is Psychology a Good Career? 5 Better Jobs

 1. Human Resources Manager

-The high earning potential of a human resources manager shows that psychology is not a high-paying career.
-HR managers earn significantly more than clinical psychologists.
+The high earning potential of a human resources manager highlights one of the main trade-offs of pursuing psychology as a profession.
+HR managers earn more, on average, than clinical psychologists.

 In Australia, HR managers make about $130,000 a year, compared to $120,000 for clinical psychologists (Lerna Courses).
 There are also more HR job ads—3,362 compared to 2,522 for psychologists—on a leading Australian jobs site.

-HR managers need less training.
-A Bachelor of Business (BBus) is enough to start, while psychologists must get a master’s degree.
-HR managers often earn more, especially with a one-year master’s.
-Plus, HR roles apply psychology in leadership and performance management.
+HR managers typically require less formal training.
+A Bachelor of Business (BBus) is sufficient to enter the field, while psychologists must complete a master’s degree and supervised practice.
+HR roles frequently apply psychological principles in leadership, performance management, and organisational behaviour.

 2. Clinical Nurse Consultant

 Clinical nurse consultants lead and coordinate nursing care.
-They are field experts who earn an average salary of $128,000 in Australia, higher than what clinical psychologists typically make.
+They are senior practitioners who earn an average salary of $128,000 in Australia, higher than what clinical psychologists typically make.

 This role requires advanced nursing qualifications, such as a graduate certificate or master’s degree.
-Consultants manage complex cases, provide direct care, and offer expert advice to other nurses.
-Their job involves leadership and patient care.
-They also engage in strategic planning, making it a well-rounded nursing position that uses psychological principles in practice.
+Consultants manage complex cases, provide direct patient care, and advise other nurses.
+The role combines leadership, clinical judgement, and applied psychological skills.

 3. Marketing and Communications Manager

-Marketing and communications managers earn more than clinical psychologists.
-The average salary for this role is $120,000 in Australia.
-While fewer jobs are available than for general marketers, there are still 7,621 positions advertised—much more than for psychologists.
+Marketing and communications managers earn more than clinical psychologists, with an average salary of $120,000 in Australia.
+While fewer roles exist than for general marketers, there are still 7,621 advertised positions—substantially more than for psychologists.

 4. Marketer

-Marketing is another career where psychology plays a role but offers different rewards.
-Marketers earn slightly less than clinical psychologists, with an average salary of $95,000 in Australia.
-However, the number of job openings is much higher, with 25,643 marketing jobs listed compared to just 2,522 for psychologists.
+Marketing is another field where psychology is applied in practice.
+Marketers earn an average salary of $95,000 in Australia.
+However, job availability is significantly higher, with 25,643 marketing roles listed compared to 2,522 for psychologists.

 5. Counsellor

-Counsellors provide emotional and mental support, similar to psychologists, but they enter the workforce faster.
-The average salary is $93,000 in Australia, which is less than what clinical psychologists earn.
-With 10,998 jobs currently available, counsellors have many opportunities.
+Counsellors provide emotional and mental support and enter the workforce faster than psychologists.
+The average salary is $93,000 in Australia, with 10,998 roles currently advertised.

 Related: Best Masters Degrees for Career Change (Postgraduate Futures)